4Players/odin-wrapper-swift/README.md

 Every `OdinRoom` instance provides a set of observable properties using the `@Published` property wrapper.
 This allows you to easily monitor these variables as signals are emitted whenever their values were changed.

-There are three distinct properties you can observe:
+There are four distinct properties you can observe:

 - `OdinRoom.connectionStatus` \
 This is a tuple representing current connection status of the room including a reason identifier for the last update.
+- `OdinRoom.userData` \
+This is a byte array (`[UInt8]`), which can be used to attach arbitrary data to the room.
+This data is synced automatically.
 - `OdinRoom.peers` \
 This is a dictionary containing all peers in the room, indexed by their ID.
 Each peer has its own `userData` property, which is also observable and stores a byte array with arbitrary data assigned by the user.
 - `OdinRoom.medias` \